 Common Name: Fig-Leaved Goosefoot

-Chenopodium ficifolium is a Annual up to 0.90 metres tall.
+Chenopodium ficifolium is an annual plant that can grow up to 0.90 metres tall.

 The plants also contain some oxalic acid, which in large quantities can lock up some of the nutrients in the food.
 However, even considering this, they are very nutritious vegetables in reasonable quantities.
 Cooking the plants will reduce their content of oxalic acid.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition[